 The historic Hamilton Conservatory for the Arts features; 18 sound proof music rooms, inspiring visual arts studios, spacious dance studios, an acoustically perfect recital hall and an art gallery.

-At HCA, we pride ourselves on the quality of our programming, the professional credentials of our instructors and the wide selection of classes within each discipline which our customers can choose from.
+At HCA we pride ourselves on the quality of our programming, the professional credentials of our instructors and the wide selection of classes within each discipline which our customers can choose from.
 We offer dance classes in ballet, jazz, modern dance, hip hop and creative movement.
 Music students can choose from private lessons in; piano, strings, woodwind, guitar, drums and vocal music.
-We also offer group music classes such as Yamaha Keyboard classes, Theory, Glee and Orff.
+We also offer group music classes such as Yamaha Keyboard classes, Theory, group violin classes and Orff.
 HCA’s Triple Threat program allows students to train in singing, acting and dancing.
 Our acting classes for children encourage imagination and self-expression.
 For students interested in visual arts, we offer arts classes for children and teens and courses in Classical Realism and Photography for adults.

-All potential students are able to one free group class or a free 15-minute private music assessment to find a class or teacher that is the perfect fit.
+All potential students are able to attend one free group class or a free 15-minute private music assessment to find a class or teacher that is the perfect fit.
 When registering for classes we have payment options to suit a wide variety of budgets.
 Please feel free to come in, call, or e-mail.
 Our friendly administrative staff will be happy to assist you.